-JCP opposed strengthening the military alliance posing risks and burdens on the Japanese people
+JCP opposes strengthening the military alliance posing risks and burdens on the Japanese people

 Chair, Japanese Communist Party

 Japanese Communist Party Chair Shii Kazuo on April 17 issued a statement on the Japan-U.S. Summit Meeting on the same date.
 The full text is as follows.

 The Japan-U.S. Joint Leader's Statement noted a need to "further strengthening the U.S.-Japan Alliance", indicating that both countries are committed to heavily reinforcing its military alliance.